 Our programs prepare students to support patients throughout their lives, from illnesses and emergency situations through maintaining a healthy lifestyle.
 As health care demands increase, so will the need for trained technologists in the field – and NAIT students will graduate ready to take on these rewarding careers in roles critical to health care.

-Why the School of Health Sciences?
+Why the School of Health and Life Sciences?

 - A focus on hands-on training – our full-time programs spend an average of 64% of training time on practical work, so our graduates stand out.